 6. Snake Wreath

 Neighbors will be creeped out by this wreath made up of multiple plastic snakes.
-To craft this decoration, you start by getting a set of plastic snakes like this one from Amazon.
+To craft this decoration, you start by getting a set of plastic snakes like this one.
 Focus on getting a diverse assortment of snakes to make a more eye-catching wreath.
 Then it’s simply a matter of weaving them between some twigs in the right shape.
 Hot glue will be required so the snakes remain fixed to the spooky wreath.

 7. Creepy Sign